-But the Kanes say the Florida Bar secretly consulted with Larry Stewart, the lawyer who brought the complaint against them to the Bar in the first place, in prosecuting the case.
+But the Kanes say the Bar secretly consulted with attorney Larry Stewart in prosecuting the case.

-Stewart ghost-wrote an affidavit for the Bar’s lawyers, even though he was the person who originally brought the complaint, according to court filings by the Kanes’ lawyer, Scott Tozian of Tampa.
-What’s more, Tozian and the Kanes say, the affidavit isn’t entirely true.
+Stewart ghost-wrote an affidavit for the Bar's lawyers, even though he was the person who originally brought the complaint to the Bar, according to court filings by the Kanes' attorney, Scott Tozian of Tampa.
+What's more, Tozian and the Kanes say, the affidavit isn't entirely true.

 "It's our belief that the Bar's misconduct in this case is egregious enough to warrant dismissal," Tozian said, adding later, "The system has been completely adulterated."

-That’s their argument: That this case should be thrown out because the process has to be fair in order for the outcome to be fair.
+That's their argument: This case should be thrown out because the process has to be fair in order for the outcome to be fair.

 As for the Bar, special counsel David Rothman of Miami said he did everything he could to remedy concerns, even stopping Stewart — his key witness — from testifying.